DeFiHackLabs/blazctf-2024-writeup/writeup/i-love-revmc.md

 }
 ```

-Its main logic is:
+The main logic is:

-1. Determine the memory offset of length of `blob_hashes` in `Env`.
-It's calculated by finding offset of `Tx` struct in `Env`, then adding offsets of `blob_hashes` field in `Tx`, then adding offset of `len` field in `blob_hashes`.
+1. Determine the memory offset of the length of `blob_hashes` in `Env`.
+This is calculated by finding the offset of the `Tx` struct in `Env`, then adding the offsets of the `blob_hashes` field in `Tx`, and finally adding the offset of the `len` field in `blob_hashes`.
-1. Same logic is used to get `blob_hashes`'s pointer to its first item.
+2. Use the same logic to get the pointer to the first item of `blob_hashes`.
-1. Reads length of `blob_hashes` from `blobhash_len_ptr`, and build an if condition based on whether `index` is out of bounds.
+3. Read the length of `blob_hashes` from `blobhash_len_ptr`, and build a condition to check whether `index` is out of bounds.
-1. If out of bounds, it returns 0.
-Otherwise it reads the `blob_hashes` item at `index` and returns it.
+4. If out of bounds, return 0.
+Otherwise, read the `blob_hashes` item at `index` and return it.
-1. The memory address of `blob_hashes[i]` is calculated by `blobhash_ptr + 32 * index`.
+5. The memory address of `blob_hashes[i]` is calculated by `blobhash_ptr + 32 * index`.

-The intersting part is that this code is building another program to be executed at transaction runtime, so when building IR code for `BLOBHASH` operation, it doesn't know the exact input of `Env` and `index`, and build some symbolic logic to handle them.
-Therefore, if the calculated memory address of `blob_hashes[i]` is not as expected, it will trigger out of bounds memory read.
+The interesting part is that this code is building another program to be executed at transaction runtime.
+When building IR code for the `BLOBHASH` operation, it doesn't know the exact input of `Env` and `index`, so it builds some symbolic logic to handle them.
+Therefore, if the calculated memory address of `blob_hashes[i]` is not as expected, it will trigger an out-of-bounds memory read.

 ## The Bug (Spoiler)

-The calculation of `blob_hashes[i]` memory address is incorrect.
-At the compile time of bytecode, it's using pre-compiled `jit-compiler` binary, which depends on `revm` and `revmc` crates with no other feature flags turned on.
-However at runtime, `anvil` has enabled several features like `optional_disable_eip3074`, `optional_balance_check` for `revm`, which introduces memory layout shift in `CfgEnv` and `TxEnv`.
+The calculation of the `blob_hashes[i]` memory address is incorrect.
+At the compile time of the bytecode, it uses a pre-compiled `jit-compiler` binary, which depends on the `revm` and `revmc` crates with no other feature flags turned on.
+However, at runtime, `anvil` has enabled several features like `optional_disable_eip3074` and `optional_balance_check` for `revm`, which introduces a memory layout shift in `CfgEnv` and `TxEnv`.

 ```rust
 struct CfgEnv {